TheoGuyard/TheoGuyard.github.io/_pages/cv.md

 CV
 =====
 English and French CV will be ready soon !
+However, you can find all necessary informations about me directly in this website.